 How often do I need to take Early Years food hygiene training?

 Like all essential training, your Early Years food hygiene training certificate will come with an expiry date.
 However, this will vary depending on the training provider, so always check before you purchase a course.
-At the Food Hygiene Company, our certificates expire after 2 years.
+Our certificates expire after 2 years.

 Why do Early Years food hygiene training certificates expire?